 Article 1.
 Membership.

 Section 1.
 Membership Classes.
-The following classes of membership shall be recognized: regular members, student members, early career members, and emeritus members.
+The following classes of membership shall be recognized: regular members, student members, early career members, developing country regular members, developing country student members, and emeritus members.
 Student membership can be of unlimited duration but requires proof of student status.
 Early career members are defined as within ten years following graduation.
 Emeritus membership shall be granted to individuals who are 65 years old or older, and who have been members of the Society for at least 25 years.
 Emeritus membership requires no further membership dues.
 Change of status of membership may be effected at any time by the payment of appropriate dues.
 Application for membership shall follow the instructions given on the Society Web site.

 Section 3.
 Dues.
 An applicant will be considered a member only upon payment of dues.
 The due date for dues payment for any year will be January 1 of that year.
 The annual dues shall be established by the members of the Society.
 Annual dues shall be proposed by the Finance Committee, recommended by the Board, and approved by a majority vote of members present at the Annual Business Meeting.
 Dues notices shall be sent to members approximately two (2) months prior to the date due.
 Dues paid after November 1 of any year shall be credited to the next year.

 Section 4.
 Decision Making by Members.
 Members shall approve changes to the Constitution and By‐ laws in accordance with Article 14 of the Constitution.
 Dues increases also must be approved by a vote of two‐thirds (2/3) of the members present at the Annual Business Meeting.
 Proposals for such amendments must be presented to the members at least thirty (30) days in advance of the Annual Business Meeting.
 Election of officers and delegates will take place electronically in accordance with Article 1, Section 5 of the By‐laws.